ALib C++ Library

 • All information about variables are defined in one place.

-• The code that stores and retrieves variables is 100% independent from the internals needed to declare variables.
+• The code that stores and retrieves variables is 100% independent of the internals needed to declare variables.
 It just passes the enum element.

 5. Class Enum Of Module Boxing